 1. Cook the flat rice noodles according to the package instructions before draining and rinsing throughly in cold water.
 Put to one side.

-2. Crush 2 garlic cloves and peel and slice the carrot into thin rounds.
-Half the tender-stem broccoli and slice the pak Choy into long strips.
+2. Slice 2 garlic cloves and peel and slice the carrot into thin rounds.
+Half the tender-stem broccoli and slice the pak choy into long strips.

-3. Put your work on a medium to high heat and add a teaspoon of seasame oil.
-Once hot, add the garlic and cook for about a minute before adding the noodles and the vegetables.
-Give it a good quick stir and pour over 1 Tbs of light soy sauce, 1 and a half Tbs of dark soy sauce and sprinkle with half a teaspoon of sugar.
+3. Put your work on a medium to high heat and add 1 tsp of sesame oil.
+Once hot, add the garlic and cook for about 1 minute before adding the noodles and the vegetables.
+Give it a good quick stir and pour over 1 tbs of light soy sauce, 1½ tbs of dark soy sauce and sprinkle with half a teaspoon of sugar.

-4. Keep the contents of the wok moving and cook until the vegetables have softened.
-(Don’t worry if the mixture sticks to the wok a bit, you want a sticky, slightly charred flavour).
+4. Keep the contents of the wok moving and cook for about 5-7 minutes or until the vegetables have softened.
+Don’t worry if the mixture sticks to the wok a bit, you want a sticky, slightly charred flavour.
+Continue to stir vigorously and chip away at any sticky bits – if however it’s sticking too much for your liking, add a dash off water to help loosen it up.
+Try not to over cook the vegetables, it’s nice to leave them a bit crunchy.

-5. Once your vegetables are cooked move them to one side of the pan and crack the egg into the other, leave for a few seconds to set slightly and then mix into the rest of the noodles until cooked.
+5. Once the vegetables are cooked, move them to one side of the pan and crack the egg into the other, leave for a few seconds to set slightly and then mix into the rest of the noodles until evenly distributed and cooked.

-6. Turn out onto a plate and devour immediately.
+6. Turn out onto a bowl and devour immediately.